What's the Difference Between Asynchronous and Synchronous Learning?

 “There’s a lot of discipline-specific, really active things that go on in those sessions that aren’t just the equivalent of a recorded lecture,” Muir said.
 “It really is the same as doing some sort of activity in the classroom, just in a virtual setting.”

-Ohio State's Doctor of Nursing Practice program is one example of a program with synchronous class requirements.
+Ohio State's Doctor of Nursing Practice program is one example of a program with synchronous online class requirements.
 One of the classes, NURSPRCT 8600: Organizational Culture, requires that students attend weekly evening class sessions using CarmenZoom.
 Class discussion and interaction with the instructor occurs mainly during these meetings, with homework and readings available at any time in CarmenCanvas, Ohio State's online learning management system.

 No matter if your program is mostly asynchronous or synchronous, Muir reminds students to be deliberate with their time in order to be successful.